vishpillai123/vishakhpillai.io/index.md

 [Github](https://github.com/UC-Berkeley-I-School/Animal_Identification) | <a href="https://www.leopardspotting.com/"> Website</a> | <a href="https://drive.google.com/file/d/1rc2KwmqQQ2cZCliXXOgD8idwS8myBuWY/view"> Paper</a>

 #### Problem Statement
-Project scope is to automate tracking animal populations and poaching in the wild.
+Our project scope was to automate the tracking of animal populations and poaching in the wild.
 Utilizing deep learning techniques, we want to understand whether it is possible to achieve a manual survey accuracy (79%) for leopards.
-We will identify leopards based on distinctive features and flag untracked or out of distribution leopards in an unsupervised setting.
+We will identify leopards based on distinctive features and flag untracked or out-of-distribution leopards in an unsupervised setting.

 <img src="images/leop.png?raw=true"/>